stepchowfun/typical/README.md

 - You can safely rename and reorder fields, as long as you don't change their indices.
 - You can safely add and remove `optional` and `asymmetric` fields.
-- You can safely convert `optional` fields to `asymmetric` and vice versa.
+- You can safely convert any fields to `asymmetric` and vice versa.
-- You can safely convert `asymmetric` fields to required and vice versa.
 - You can safely convert a `struct` with exactly one field, which must be required, into a `choice` with just that field and vice versa.
 - No other changes are guaranteed to be safe.